1xtend/ng-monaco-editor/projects/editor/README.md

 npm i @1xtend/ng-monaco-editor
 ```

-> monaco-editor package will be installed automatically, because it is specified in "peerDependencies".
+> monaco-editor package will be installed automatically, because it is specified in "dependencies".

 ### 📁 Import Monaco Editor Assets